How to Manually Create a Mezzio Application

 The delegation pattern is an object-oriented design pattern that allows object composition to achieve the same code reuse as inheritance.
 In delegation, an object handles a request by delegating to a second object (the delegate).
 The delegate is a helper object, but with the original context.

-With language-level support for delegation, this is done implicitly by having self in the delegate refer to the original (sending) object, not the delegate (receiving object).
+With level support for delegation, this is done implicitly by having self in the delegate refer to the original (sending) object, not the delegate (receiving object).
 In the delegate pattern, this is instead accomplished by explicitly passing the original object to the delegate, as an argument to a method.

 Note that “delegation” is often used loosely to refer to the distinct concept of forwarding, where the sending object simply uses the corresponding member on the receiving object, evaluated in the context of the receiving object, not the original object.